yxf/substrate-redpacket/build_a_blockchain_redpacket_with_substrate.md

 }
 ```

-### Check first then update
+### Check first, then update
-In Substrate module's function, updating storage operations still be successful before location of the error raised.
+In Substrate module's function, updating storage operations will still be successful before the location of the error raises.
 That's why we must check our logic first before updating.

 Substrate provided `ensure` macro and `ensure_signed` to do checks:

 1. `ensure` - The `ensure` macro expects a condition and returns an `Err` if the condition gets false, then the function exits.

-2. `ensure_signed`: You should always use `ensure_signed` first in your function to check the call is permitted, otherwise your chain might be attackable.
+2. `ensure_signed`: You should always use `ensure_signed` first in your function to check if the call is permitted, otherwise your chain might be under attack.

 For example: